tekgrunt/kokalee/README.md

 # bushbox
-This is the main home for the edge networking project aimed at remote teams or low-budget remote camps (aka. tent style cams).
+This is the main home for the edge networking project aimed at remote teams or low-budget remote camps (aka. tent style camps).